kapistelijaKrisu/FullstackForum/doc/backlog.md

 ## after summer

 ### priority
-- FIX get categories SQL
+- ensure get categories SQL FIX frontend not refreshing upon postin comments and forumposts
 - view count for forumpost
 - fix style for asking to login i order to post into category
 - prettify forumpostlink